radiantearth/stac-spec/catalog-spec/catalog-spec.md

 }
 ```

-The `root` catalog in this example could hold a set of catalogs with different datasets, e.g. data from other satellites or processed variants of the NAIP imagery.
+The `root` catalog in this example could hold a set of sub-catalogs with different STAC collections, e.g. data from other satellites or processed variants of the NAIP imagery.

 ### Link Object